Towards the Detection of Diffusion Model Deepfakes: Supplemental Material on the Frequency Analysis

 To put the above discussion in a nutshell, we hypothesize that the ability of a \ac{DM} to match the real frequency spectrum is governed by the reconstruction performance at the corresponding noise levels.
 Importantly, successful error prediction at low noise scales, i.e., near $t=0$, requires capturing the high-frequency content of an image (which would be the case when (successfully) optimizing $L_\mathrm{vlb}$).
 We deduce that the relative down-weighting of the influence of low noise levels when using $L_\mathrm{simple}$ or $L_\mathrm{hybrid}$ (compared to the theoretically derived $L_\mathrm{vlb}$) results in the observed mismatch of high frequencies.

-The mean reduced spectra of various DMs (Figure~\ref{fig:reduced}) support this hypothesis: Both Nichol~et~al.~\cite{nicholImprovedDenoisingDiffusion2021} and Dhariwal~et~al.~\cite{dhariwalDiffusionModelsBeat2021} train their model with $L_\mathrm{hybrid}$ (which incorporates a relatively higher weight on low noise levels), and are able to reduce the gap to the real spectrum when compared to the baseline trained with $L_\mathrm{simple}$ \cite{hoDenoisingDiffusionProbabilistic2020}.
+The mean reduced spectra of various DMs (Figure~\ref{fig:reduced}) support this hypothesis: Both IDDPM and ADM are trained with $L_\mathrm{hybrid}$ (which incorporates a relatively higher weight on low noise levels), and are able to reduce the gap to the real spectrum when compared to the baseline (DDPM) trained with $L_\mathrm{simple}$ \cite{hoDenoisingDiffusionProbabilistic2020}.
 Clearly, we believe that not only the weighting scheme $w(t)$ accounts for the resulting spectral properties, but more importantly the model's capabilities to successfully predict the low level noise in the first place.
 From this perspective, the weighting scheme acts as a proxy that encourages the model to focus on specific noise levels.

-We conclude that the objectives of \acp{DM} are well designed to guide the model to high perceptual quality (or benchmark metrics such as FID), while falling short on providing sufficient information to accurately model the high frequency content of the target images, which would be better captured by a likelihood-based objective like $L_\mathrm{vlb}$.
+We conclude that the objectives of \acp{DM} are well-designed to guide the model to high perceptual quality (or benchmark metrics such as FID), while falling short on providing sufficient information to accurately model the high frequency content of the target images, which would be better captured by a likelihood-based objective like $L_\mathrm{vlb}$.